Trust Deed - Scotland only

 How a Trust Deed works

-A Trust Deed is designed to help people with unaffordable debts.
+A Trust Deed is designed to help people with unaffordable debts of at least £5,000.
 It works by reducing the amount you pay towards your unsecured debts each month to an affordable level.

-After an agreed time - usually three years - the unsecured debts you can't afford to repay will be written off.
+After an agreed time - usually four years - the unsecured debts you can't afford to repay will be written off.

-During your Trust Deed, you'll be legally protected against further action, as long as you keep up with your payments.
+During your Trust Deed, you'll be legally protected against further action by the lenders involved, as long as you keep up with your payments.

 Is it right for me?